Documenting the recruiting and hiring process

 It is the responsibility of University employees who facilitate, lead, and participate in the hiring process, including, but not limited to, employment specialists, recruiters, schedulers, hiring managers, and interview team participants to understand the hiring process and to comply with record keeping requirements.

-Departments should ensure records are retained in secure locations (such as locked filing cabinets or access controlled shared electronic folders); retrievable by others should hiring team participants leave the University; and destroyed when no longer required to be retained.
+Departments should ensure records are retained in secure locations (such as locked filing cabinets or access controlled shared electronic folders); retrievable by others should hiring team participants leave the University; and destroyed or archived at the end of the retention period.
 Paper copies of records that are stored electronically should not be retained, with the exception of records that have been marked with notes by participants in the hiring process.

 Records created and retained in Workday and UWHIRES should not be duplicated by departments, as they are stored in the system of record.